Meet Andrew.

 I am a coach, facilitator, and barber.
 A bridge-builder by nature and community organizer by training, my work centers on helping people lean into curiosity and lead with integrity.

 I grew up as a white Polish American man in a multiracial, working-class family in Detroit and its suburbs—often feeling in-between communities.
-That shaped how I move through the world and showed me early that meaningful connection requires listening across difference.
+That experience shaped how I move through the world and showed me how being in community requires collaborating across difference.